Possible benefits of Estrogen Supplementation Could Include:

 Typically, postmenopausal women have little or no estradiol.
 Perimenopausal women generally produce abundant estrogen in all of its forms, estradiol (the more active form), estrone and estriol.
 At menopause, the female body has completed its procreation stage and mother nature has concluded that estrogen is no longer needed for producing babies.
 The ovaries then slow down or stop altogether the production of estradiol.

-When the ovaries quit producing estradiol, many women suffer from hot flashes, poor sleep, increasing belly fat and other symptoms of low estradiol.
-However, many other women do not have obvious symptoms and state they “feel fine.”
-In either instance, estradiol is generally low or non-existent.
+When the ovaries quit producing estradiol, many women might suffer from hot flashes, poor sleep, increasing belly fat and other symptoms of low estradiol.

 What Should You Do?

-At Natural Bio Health, we have successfully treated women with bioidentical estradiol for years — as have other clinics across the United States and in other countries.
-The science is clear about the protections and benefits of maintaining youthful levels of natural hormones.
+At Natural Bio Health, we have helped women with bioidentical estradiol for years — as have other clinics across the United States and in other countries.
 We recommend lab testing of all hormone levels followed by the use of bioidentical hormones to optimize your levels of all deficient hormones.
 We also recommend EDUCATION so you can make informed decisions about your health.

 Possible Side Effects: